emhalsey/ISC250-MagicCube/README.md

 ## How was "Magic" incorporated into the project?

-Every time users hit a button, the cube "magically" rotates to a different picture.
+Every time users hit a button, the Rubik's cube "magically" switches to a different picture.

 ## What was your collaborative process like?